VinayBharati/Dope/README.md

-# Dope – Full Stack Real-Time Chat Application
+# Wire – Full Stack Real-Time Chat Application

 Dope is a powerful and modern real-time chat application built using the **MERN stack** and **Socket.io**, designed to deliver seamless messaging with dynamic online user status.
 With a focus on security, performance, and a sleek user experience, Dope integrates JWT authentication, advanced global state management, and a beautifully crafted UI.
 Whether you're a beginner exploring full-stack development or an advanced developer, Dope offers valuable insights into real-time communication and modern web technologies.